-Having clear policies and procedures for 401(k) plans helps employees involved in the plan administration do their job more efficiently by mapping out steps to take when various situations arise.
-ERISA and the Department of Labor (DOL) guidance recommends retirement plans maintain some of these policies and while not required by law, are helpful in the event of a DOL audit or participant litigation.
+Having clear policies and procedures for 401(k) plans helps employees involved in plan administration do their job more efficiently by mapping out steps to take when various situations arise.
+The Department of Labor (DOL) recommends retirement plans maintain some of these policies and, while not required by law, are helpful in the event of a DOL audit or participant litigation.

 Often, a plan sponsor can obtain these policies and/or procedures from their various vendors or financial advisors.
-But for, some of these policies, such as the cybersecurity policy, they may have to reach out to qualified legal counsel for assistance.
-So, what policies should be consider having and what do they entail?
+But for some of these policies, such as the cybersecurity policy, they may have to reach out to qualified legal counsel for assistance.
+So what policies should be considered having and what do they entail?